 Who are Good Candidates for an African-American Rhinoplasty?

-Good candidates for African-American rhinoplasty are individuals of African descent who are unhappy with the appearance or function of their nose and wish to refine its shape while maintaining their unique ethnic features.
 Ideal candidates should be in good overall health, have realistic expectations about the outcome of the procedure, and understand the potential risks and complications associated with rhinoplasty surgery.

 Types of African American Rhinoplasty Procedures